Dmitry2904/Tasks/README.md

 # Recruitment Tasks – Junior Java Programmer

-There are a total of 5 tasks here.
-Tasks 1-4 should be done in Java.
-Answers should be provided in a single .zip archive, in one project supplied with pom file if you use external libraries.
-As an alternative, you can share a link to GitHub where you have uploaded a project with answers.

 1. Write an application that downloads only table Statistics Electricity Imbalance from https://www.ote-cr.cz/en/statistics/electricity-imbalances and store it as a HTML file.